(Photo: Jesuits Ireland)

 John Dardis SJ was Provincial of the Irish Jesuits in 2004 when I revealed that Joseph Marmion SJ – without naming him – was a predatory paedophile and a violent bully.
 He prepared a statement to be issued if my story gained traction in the media.
 In the event, it didn’t and the Jesuits simply kept their heads down.

-They were eventually forced, by my former classmate Donal Ballance, to admit the truth in 2021.
+They were eventually forced, by a former classmate of mine, to admit the truth in 2021.
 Some of those upon whom Marmion preyed could have been helped in 2004 and were beyond help by 2021.
 Years of suffering could have been alleviated had the Jesuits had the decency to admit what they knew when Dardis drafted that statement.

 And despite the shameful nature of this, the Jesuits and some former pupils appear to revel in the notion that the Order has been clear and open, that it has always been concerned with the truth.
 This is nonsense.
 The Jesuits had to be dragged, kicking and screaming, to acknowledge that they had harboured, fostered and protected even, the vile character that was Joseph Marmion SJ.